mohan08p/play-with-docker.github.io/_posts/2017-03-10-docker-networking.markdown

 ## Default networks

-Using the network API, let's list the available networks available on your fresh instance.
+Using the network API, let's list the networks available on your fresh instance.

 ```.term1
 docker network ls